brucemack/microlink/README.md

 TCP proxy to handle the traffic in/out of the cellular module.
 I've not documented this part yet because I am still hoping to eliminate this component.

+### Notes on MVNOs

+Mint Mobile is an example of what is called a "Mobile Virtual Network Operator," or MVNO for short.
+The real mobile cellular infrastructure is built/run by Verizon, T-Mobile (including the remnants of Sprint), AT&T, and US Cellular.
+All of the other low-cost "providers" are essentially renting bandwidth from the big firms.
+In the case of Mint Mobile, they are using the T-Mobile network.

+One interesting facet of the MVMO service is that the traffic is de-prioritized vs. the "real" carrier's traffic.
+So during congested times you might find that T-Mobile service is better than Mint Mobile's.
+You get what you pay for.

+The mechanics of the prioritization is managed through the assignment of QCI levels.
+According to one article I saw, T-Mobile uses QCI 6, 7, 8, and 9 for their normal consumer plans.   *The lower numbers have higher priority.* T-Mobile uses 6 (the best) for their "real" customers (i.e. pre-paid subscribers) and 7 for Mint Mobile.
+Interestingly, T-Mobile branded hot-spots run on level 9 (the worst).

 ## Speeds and Feeds

 * The standard audio sample rate for GSM-FR/EchoLink is 8 kHz at 12-bits of resolution.